Radialbog9/MinecraftManhunt/README.md

 * Start the game by typing command: `/manhunt start`

 ## Info
-When the game is started, all other players will be put into spectator and the hunters will be given a compass that they can use to track the nearest runner.
+When the game is started, all other players will be put into spectator, and the hunters will be given a compass that they can use to track the nearest runner.
-When all runners are dead the hunters win but if one of the runners kills the ender dragon the runners win.
+When all runners are dead the hunters win but if one of the runners kills the Ender Dragon the runners win.
-The runners cannot respawn but the hunters can.
+The runners cannot respawn, but the hunters can.

 ## Contributing
 Please report any bugs you find or improve our code and make a pull request!
 We're always open for suggestions!

+## bStats
+We use bStats to track how people use our plugin.
+> If you don't want bStats to collect data from your server, you can disable it in the bStats config file.
+This file can be found in the `/plugins/bStats/` folder.

+---

 ## All commands